maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
+10   VAR        BANK            Clears BANK.
 10   VAR        BANK LITERAL    Stores LITERAL in BANK.
 Type is inferred.
-If LITERAL is unspecified, clears BANK.
+11   BLN        BANK            Converts BANK into a boolean.
 11   BLN        BANK LITERAL    Stores LITERAL into BANK as boolean.
-If LITERAL is unspecified, converts BANK into a boolean.
+12   INT        BANK            Converts BANK into an integer.
 12   INT        BANK LITERAL    Stores LITERAL into BANK as integer.
-If LITERAL is unspecified, converts BANK into a integer.
+13   FLT        BANK            Converts BANK into a float.
 13   FLT        BANK LITERAL    Stores LITERAL into BANK as float.
-If LITERAL is unspecified, converts BANK into a float.
+14   STR        BANK            Converts BANK into a string.
 14   STR        BANK LITERAL    Stores LITERAL into BANK as string.
-If LITERAL is unspecified, converts BANK into a string.
 ```

 ```